 Religious groups sometimes resist modern welfare-enhancing interventions, adversely affecting the group's human capital levels.
 In this context, we study whether the two largest religious groups in India (Hindus and Muslims) resisted western education because they shared religious identity with the rulers deposed by British colonizers.
 We find that Muslim literacy in an Indian district under the British is lower where the deposed ruler was a Muslim, while Hindu literacy is lower where the deposed ruler was a Hindu.
 To deal with possible omitted variable bias, we instrument the religion of the deposed ruler with distance from the birthplace of Shivaji, a Hindu king who rebelled against the Muslim empire.
 We find other results consistent with the hypothesis espoused by some historians that when foreign occupiers dislodged Islamic rulers, Muslims showed resistance to the inventions/institutions introduced by the occupiers.
 Our paper is the first to document a similar effect among Hindus in India empirically.

-Inequality and skewed distribution of `essential' goods remain problems even in the 21st-century world.
-We consider a general equilibrium framework where some goods are considered essential, whereas some are not.
-Essential goods are relevant for distributional concerns, up to a certain level of consumption.
-We then compare the effects of four policies on social welfare: subsidies, direct transfers, quantity rationing, and a fourth policy that we introduce and call Market Segmentation (MS).
-In MS, the market for essentials is segmented from non-essentials, i.e. they are not freely tradeable with each other.
-We find that if the relative number of low-income individuals in the economy is large and ``essentials" are consumed in-elastically, MS outperforms direct transfers and subsidies.
-We also show that in our model, MS weakly dominates quantity rationing.
-We discuss how market segmentation can help policymakers to deal with issues such as automation and superstar phenomenon (Scheuer and Werning, 2017).
+Inequality and the skewed distribution of ‘essential’ goods remain pertinent problems today.
+Here we consider a general equilibrium framework with essential and non-essentials, where only essential goods are deemed relevant to distributional concerns.
+We then compare the efficacy of four policies for a utilitarian planner, namely taxation with direct transfers, taxation with subsidies, quantity rationing, and a fourth policy which we introduce and term market segmentation (MS).
+Under MS, the market for essentials is segmented from non-essentials (i.e., they cannot be freely traded for each other).
+We find that if the relative number of low-income individuals in the economy is large and “essentials” are consumed inelastically, then MS outperforms taxation with transfers and taxation with subsidies.
+MS also weakly dominates quantity rationing.
+We discuss how market segmentation can help policymakers deal with issues such as automation and the superstar phenomenon (Scheuer and Werning, 2017)

 "Are more news sources always good for democracy?
 Theory and Evidence from the US."